Many a small thing has been made large by the right kind of advertising.

-Target Marketing is the approach in which Marketers try to attract and sell its products and services to a target audience who are very likely to become customers in future.
+Target Marketing is the approach in which Marketers try to attract and sell their products and services to a target audience who are very likely to become customers in the future.

 In Target Marketing, the marketing efforts are channeled towards a targeted set of customers.
-It requires more planning and research on the marketers’ end prior to implementing it than traditional marketing but the end results are visibly better.
+It requires more planning and research on the marketers’ end before implementing it than traditional marketing, but the results are visibly better.

 - Segmented and targeted emails generate 58% of all revenue.
 (The Direct Marketing Association, 2015)

-Target Audience can be segregated from a market on the basis of needs, income, location, trends, age, lifestyle, hobbies, occupation etc.
+Target Audience can be segregated from a market based on needs, income, location, trends, age, lifestyle, hobbies, occupation, etc.

 For example, Volkswagen India has introduced a new corporate sales program targeting young professionals.
-Entire Volkswagen product range will be available with benefits targeted at the corporate audience.
+The entire Volkswagen product range will be available with benefits targeted at the corporate audience.
 This program aims to strengthen the brand’s proposition as an accessible premium brand in India.

-But why is a car company targeting their products to corporate professionals?
+But why is a car company targeting its products to corporate professionals?

-Simple, Volkswagen is targeting a section of the market that are trustworthy, verified, salaried professionals who are willing, interested and capable of buying their products.
+Simple, Volkswagen targets a section of the trustworthy, verified, salaried professionals who are willing, interested, and capable of buying their products.

-In order to sell a product or service, there are four major goals that every marketer should focus on:
+To sell a product or service, every marketer should focus on four primary goals:

 The first Goal is to identify the target audience.

-Second is to present to the audience what you have to offer in a unique and interesting way.
+The second is to present to the audience what you have to offer uniquely and interestingly.

-The third is to improve the engagement or traffic with respect to the product/service.
+The third is to improve the engagement or traffic concerning the product/service.

-The fourth and the most important goal is to increase the conversion rate and ultimately build a stronger loyal customer base.
+The fourth and most important goal is to increase the conversion rate and ultimately build a more substantial loyal customer base.

-The target audience can be of following three types:
+The target audience can be of the following three types: